junxit/us-congress-bills-112/metadata.md

 - 2011-05-02 — The House Committee on Rules reported an original measure, H. Rept.
 112-71, by Mr. Nugent.
 - 2011-05-02 — The House Committee on Rules reported an original measure, H. Rept.
 112-71, by Mr. Nugent.
 - 2011-05-02 — The amendment in the nature of a substitute printed in the report of the Committee on Rules 112-71 shall be considered as adopted.
 All points of order against provisions in the bill, as amended, are waived.
+- 2011-05-04 — Considered as privileged matter. (consideration: CR H3014-3023)
+- 2011-05-04 — DEBATE - The House proceeded with one hour of debate on H. Res.
+237.
+- 2011-05-04 — Motion to reconsider laid on the table Agreed to without objection.
+- 2011-05-04 — On agreeing to the resolution Agreed to by the Yeas and Nays: 243 - 177 (Roll no. 286). (text: CR H3014)
+- 2011-05-04 — Passed/agreed to in House: On agreeing to the resolution Agreed to by the Yeas and Nays: 243 - 177 (Roll no. 286).(text: CR H3014)
+- 2011-05-04 — The previous question was ordered without objection. (consideration: CR H3022)